layer1hq/.github/profile/README.md

 ---

-### 🌈 How can you get involved?

-- **Contribute:** We welcome contributions from developers, data scientists, and blockchain enthusiasts.
-Check our issues for ways to help, or suggest new features and improvements.
-- **Community:** Join our community discussions, share your feedback, and help shape the future of on-chain data!
-- **Stay Updated:** Watch this repo for updates as we roll out Chainsync and other LAYER1 projects.

----

 ### 👩‍💻 Useful Resources

 - **Documentation:** Coming soon!
 We’ll provide detailed guides and API references as Chainsync approaches launch.